Sharcoux/SimpleQL/docs/plugins/stripe.md

  * **customerTable**: The table where the users will be stored in the SimpleQL database
  * **customerStripeId**: The column where the Stripe customer id can be stored in the user table
  * **database**: The name of the SimpleQL database
  * **webhookURL**: The full url Stripe should use for webhooks.
 The app will be set to listen to this path.
 You don't have to do it.
+For instance: ` https://mydomain.com/stripe`
  * **proxyWebhookPath** (*optional*): If using a proxy, the path the express app should actually be listening too.
+For instance: ` /stripe`
  * **webhookSecret** (*optional*): The secret key provided by stripe for [testing webhooks locally](https://stripe.com/docs/webhooks/test)
  * **listeners** (*optional*): An object mapping the stripe webhooks to their listeners